Exomanz/CustomFailText/README.md

-# CustomFailText
+# CustomFailText -- It's your text; make it what you want.
 Changes the default `LEVEL FAILED` text effect to something more customizable.
-It's your text; make it what you want.

 All credits for the original source code will go to [Arti](https://gitlab.com/artemiswkearney "The Original Modder").